libp2p/specs/connections/multiselect2.md

 ### Stream Multiplexer Selection

-This section only applies if Multiselect 2 is run over a transport that is not natively multipexed.
+This section only applies if Multiselect 2 is run over a transport that is not natively multiplexed.
 Transports that provide stream multiplexing on the transport layer (e.g. QUIC) don't need to do anything described in this section.

 Some handshake protocols (TLS 1.3, Noise) support sending of *Early Data*.